lua-rocks/core-deprecated/lib/luapi/luapi.md

 ## Types

-When declaring a variable type, you can use all the built-in lua types or actual variable values, plus the types listed below:
+When declaring a variable type, you can use all the built-in lua types or actual variable values, plus the types listed below (keep in mind that equal sign works different in different types):

 + **any** for any type
 + **integer** for non float number